Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_operator_overloading/03_3way_comparison.rst

 Rewritten candidates
 ####################

-C++20 has made overload resolution smarter for comparison operators with the feature of *rewritten candidates* - if :cch:`a != b` is not valid, compiler will try :cch:`!(a == b)` and analogically for other operators.
+C++20 has made overload resolution smarter for comparison operators with the feature of *rewritten candidates* - if :cch:`x != y` is not valid, compiler will try :cch:`!(x == y)` and analogically for other operators.
 Rewritten candidates are considered for both member and non-member overloads.

 Thus: